morse-simulator/morse/doc/man/morse_man_page.rst

         The environment is added to 'sites' in ~/.morse/config
 :edit:
-        Open the given Blender scene or Python script in the Blender interface for edition.
+        Open the given Blender scene or Python script in the Blender interface for editing.
 The simulation can be started by pressing P.
 :import:
         Imports a pre-existing simulation as a new simulation environment.